jbussemaker/adsg-core/docs/theory.md

 | Infeasible 2 |    | ✓  | ✓  | ✓  | N13 |    |    |    | ✓  | N8  | ✓  | ✕  | ✓   |     |     | ✕   |

 ### Connection Choices

+!!! note "For more details refer to Section 3.1.2 of ref. [^Bussemaker2025]"

 *Connection choices* offer a generic way to model source to target connection problems, where source and target nodes are represented using *connection nodes*.